 When it comes to purchasing new or second-hand tyres, the most important factors to consider are price and quality.
 There are various discussions and disagreements on whether to buy new or used tyres, especially when considering the budget.
 A simple online search will not offer much information.
 This article discusses how we classify tyres, their benefits, and selecting the right one.

-As I mentioned earlier, there is a lot of misinformation on the internet.
-Many people believe that an overly used tyre is classified as a second-hand tyre, and it can be used, but this is false.
+As we mentioned earlier, there is a lot of misinformation online.
+Many people believe that an overly used tyre is classified as a second-hand tyre and it can be used, but this is false.

 In our product catalogue, under the second-hand tyres category, each tyre has a remaining profile indicated in percentages next to it, as well as a rough estimate of the kilometres it can cover in its description.

-We also offer 100% profile tyres.
-These are unrolled tires with an older DOT.
+We also have 100% profile tyres.
+These are unrolled tyres with an older DOT.
 Although it is a common misperception that the DOT registration reflects the tyre’s age, it actually indicates the date of manufacture.

 Why choose Second-Hand Tyres?

-- Depending on the category you choose, you can have both quality and affordability.
-If you’re on a tight budget, SH tyres are the way to go.
+- Depending on the category you choose, you can have quality at a bargain.
+If you’re on a tight budget, second hand tyres are the way to go.

 - Perhaps you only need one.
 Even if you need just one tyre or a set of two, we have a wide range of SH tyres, and we can help you choose the right one.